 The leading outdoor arts organisation will use its loan to create, and relocate to, a new creative hub in Salford.

 Established in 1992, Salford-based Walk the Plank is one of Britain’s foremost outdoor arts organisations, a registered charity and one of Arts Council England’s National Portfolio Organisations.
 It is known for its site responsive events, both large and small, in a variety of locations as well as firework displays and community processions that bring diverse groups of people together as spectators, participants or co-creators of its work.

 Over the past 25 years, Walk the Plank has won national and international acclaim, responding to bids and creative commissions from across the UK, Europe and beyond for both outdoor arts productions and pyrotechnics, the latter through its commercial subsidiary – Walk the Plank Fireworks.
 However, with different administrative and production centres and a team often scattered across several locations, the organisation was not making the most of its physical and human assets.

 Walk the Plank used a £170,000 loan from Arts Impact Fund towards the development cost of Cobden Works – a new centre for excellence in outdoor arts in Salford, the only dedicated such space in the North West of England.
-The site, due to be completed in summer 2017, will feature production workshops, a learning space and an outdoor yard for making and training, and will breathe creative life into an industrial part of the city.
+The site features production workshops, a learning space and an outdoor yard for making and training, and will breathe creative life into an industrial part of the city.